enricllagostera/ponte/process/to-do.md

 ## Backlog

+- [ ] Start new project option on start
+- [ ] Load from local clone option on start
+- [ ] Open recent projects option on start
 - [ ] Improve blogroll view layout
 - [ ] Show metadata on sources

 ## High priority

+- [ ] Add application version number in save file
 - [ ] Show confirmation dialog on deleting encoders with annotations
 - [ ] Show confirmation dialog on deleting codes with annotations